deephacks/confit/readme.md

     }
 ```

-This will work directly because the class have a default String constructor and a toString for serialization.
-There
+This class can be used as a configurable field because DurationTime have a default String constructor and a toString
+method that return a String representation that can be used to construct a DurationTime instance.

-are ways to use classes that that doesnt have a default String constructor.
-More on that later.
+There are also ways to have configurable fields of classes that that doesnt have a default String constructor.

-### File configuration
+### Default configuration file

 Configuration can be bootstrapped using the [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md)
 file format.
 A file called application.conf will be loaded by default, if available on classpath.
-This file
+It is possible to change the location of this file by setting a system property.
+This file is read-only and
-is read-only and will not be modified by AdminContext.
+will not be modified by AdminContext.

 Instead, the file works as a fallback that is used only if no configuration is available for a particular class.
 Configuration provisioned by AdminContext takes precedence.